chaos-lang/string/README.md

 ### string.is_numeric(str s)

-Returns `true` if all characters in the string are numeric characters, and there is at least one character, `false` otherwise.
+Returns `true` if all characters in the string `s` are numeric characters, and there is at least one character, `false` otherwise.

 ```chaos
 kaos> string.is_numeric("01234")